Make this Baked Canadian Camembert with Rhubarb Compote as a quick and super delicious appetizer!

 - Location: Beautiful Niagara Escarpment region of Ontario

-Visit Dairy Farmers of Canada for delicious recipes using blue cheese!
+Visit Dairy Farmers of Canada for delicious recipes using cheese!

 Have a delicious day!